STUDENT HANDBOOK TABLE OF CONTENTS

 AS AMENDED SEPTEMBER 26, 2001

-In keeping with the spirit of the legal profession, knowing that upon every student at the Law School rests the duty to maintain a Code of unimpeachable conduct, and that there is a need for a system which will enable students not to condone other conduct which detracts from the integrity of our Law School, this Honor Code Constitution is hereby ordained and established.
+In keeping with the spirit of the legal profession, knowing that upon every student at the Law School rests the duty to maintain a Code of unimpeachable conduct, and that there is a need for a system which will enable students not to condone other conduct that detracts from the integrity of our Law School, this Honor Code Constitution is hereby ordained and established.

 ARTICLE I. JURISDICTION